bndtools/bnd/docs/_chapters/820-instructions.md

      -foo+.d    d;skip=true

-In this case, the first entry is `b` and it is matched against the second entry in the `-foo` instruction.
+In this case, the first entry matched is `b` and it is matched against the second entry in the `-foo` instruction.
 Since the decorator has the `skip=true` attribute, it is carried over to the instruction.
 The result is therefore:

     a, b;skip=true; c;skip=false, d;skip=true

+If the decoration ends with 2 plus signs, for example `-foo++`, then the literals in the decoration headers will be added to the result if they are not matched to any key in the source header.
+If the decoration ends with a single `+` sign, literals that do not match are ignored.

 * Decoration is not used for all instructions.
 It should be indicated on the instruction page if it is applied.
 * There is a macro [`decorated`](/macros/decorated.html) that can be used to apply decoration to any property key